piedraj/instructions/COMBINE2016.md

 # Connect to lxplus

     ssh -Y lxplus.cern.ch -o ServerAliveInterval=240

-# Set the Bash shell

     bash -l

 # Combine documentation

 The option `-t` is used to specify to combine to first generate a toy dataset which will be used in replacement of the real data.
 The `-t -1` choice will produce an Asimov dataset in which statistical fluctuations are suppressed.
+The steps below correspond to the VH2j datacards reading 2016 data.

     http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/

-The following steps correspond to the VH2j datacards reading 2016 data.

 # Make datacards